 The Boston Marathon means so much to the City of Boston.
 It’s a sign of the true beginning of spring weather after long, cold snowy winter.
 It’s the start of the April school vacation week in Massachusetts and it’s also held on Patriots Day which is a holiday only celebrated in Massachusetts and Maine.
 From the start in Hopkinton to the finish in Copley Square, the route is lined with people cheering on the runners and enjoying the spring weather.
-This year, the 124th running of the Boston Marathon will not be happening in April on Patriots Day, it has sadly been postponed to September due to the covid-19 pandemic.

 Did you know that back in 1897, the length of the marathon was not the 26.2 miles that we have all come to associate with a marathon?
 It was actually only 24.8 miles based on the distance that the Greek soldier, Pheidippides ran from Marathon to Athens with the news of Greece’s victory over the Persian Army.
 The distance changed numerous times during the first seven Olympics and was changed to 26.2 miles permanently as of the 1924 Olympics.

 From 1897 to 1968, the race was held on April 19th unless the 19th fell on a Sunday, then the race was held on Monday the 20th.
 In 1969, the Patriots Day holiday was moved to the third Monday in April and the marathon has been held on that Monday each year since.
 If you do not live in Massachusetts or Maine, you may wonder, what exactly is Patriots Day?
 Patriots Day commemorates the first battles of the Revolutionary war which were fought in Lexington and Concord, Massachusetts in 1775.
 You may remember from history class, the midnight ride Paul Revere took to Lexington to warn the troops that “the British are coming…” Boston is one of the oldest cities in the country and celebrates it’s history.